MyPortugalHoliday.com

 Day 6: South to Setúbal or Sesimbra

-A trip south to the coast of the Serra da Arrábida.
-Choose between the bustling port city of Setúbal or the charming beach town of Sesimbra, which serves as a hub for sea kayaking and coastal exploration.
+South of Lisbon, the stunning coast of the Serra da Arrábida offers a choice between the bustling port city of Setúbal or the charming beach town of Sesimbra, which serves as a hub for sea kayaking and coastal exploration.

 Day 7: Day Trip to Évora

-A final day trip into the heart of the Alentejo region to visit the ancient city of Évora.
+Deep in the heart of the Alentejo region lies the ancient city of Évora.
 As a UNESCO World Heritage site, it is renowned for its well-preserved Roman Temple, medieval walls, and unique Chapel of Bones.

 Related articles: Our Lisbon guide - Sintra

-A map of this suggested tour can be seen below – each numbered marker refers to a day of the tour.
+A map of this suggested tour can be seen below (Note: zoom in or out to see all of the points)

 Discover Northern Portugal, the nation's birthplace, with this week-long itinerary based entirely in the vibrant city of Porto.
 From this single base, you'll explore the city's diverse neighbourhoods and use the region's excellent public transport for day trips to historic towns and landscapes.